Sal-Muldrow/CodingBat-Color-Blind-Assist/README.md

-# CodingBad Color Blind Assist
+# CodingBat Color Blind Assist

 The entire directory must be downloaded for everything to work correctly.